ndc coursesabout the institutecode of ethicsfind an ndc practitionerfree resourcesguest speakerslogin

 Encouraging baby to 'drain' your breast doesn't increase baby's fat intake and can worsen breastfeeding problems

-Dr Pamela Douglas12th of Oct 202418th of Jan 2025
+Dr Pamela Douglas12th of Oct 20247th of Dec 2025

 You might be told that your baby needs to drain your breast to get the most amount of cream or fat possible, so that he gains weight well.
-But unfortunately, this advice can actually have the opposite effect, of causing your baby to not gain enough weight!
+Unfortunately, this advice can actually have the opposite effect, of causing your baby to not gain enough weight!
+The research shows that your little one takes in the same amount of cream or fat from your breast milk over a 24-hour period regardless of frequency of feeds.

 Persuading your baby to stay on the one breast for a long period of time can accidentally result in